RamonMeffert/epistemic-group-gossip/index.markdown

 Often, in a social network, agents have certain knowledge that others do not.
 In gossip these pieces of knowledge are so-called secrets.
 There are multiple ways of spreading these secrets through the network so that each agent eventually knows every secret.
 This is where gossip protocols come in.

-Multiple Gossip protocols already exist that try to find the most efficient way of spreading the secrets through the network.
-However, none are modelled to incorporate (higher-order) epistemic knowledge.
+Multiple gossip protocols already exist that try to find the most efficient way of spreading the secrets through the network.
+The "basic" versions of these protocols do not model knowledge, although several extensions of existing protocols as well as completely new protocols exist that *do* use epistemic modelling.

 ## The project